LaunchCodeEducation/lchs/src/chapters/sessions/try-it-part2.rst

 So far, we've used the browser tools to remove a session cookie.
 While this works well for visitors to our website, it's not an option for us as the programmers.
 Since session files are stored on a user's device, they decide how to manage them.
-Well behaved coders cannot and should not try to delete files on someone else's computer.
+Well behaved coders do NOT delete files on someone else's computer!

 While we cannot remove a session file, we can clear some or all of the data stored in it.
 There two methods we can use to remove data from a session.